-It is recommended that an accessible drinking fountain with dog bowl be installed adjacent the flex space, near the footbridge.
-This limits the distance of servicing as the community gardens already have water, the proposed shelter should have water and the proposed washroom must have water.
+It is recommended that an accessible drinking fountain with dog bowl be installed near the footbridge.
+This limits the distance of servicing as the community gardens already have water, the proposed picnic shelter should have water and the proposed washroom must have water.